Quasilinear Elliptic Cooperative and Competitive Systems: Proof of Theorem

-Thus, the left hand side \eqref{lhs} in the $i$-th equation is positive if $t_i<1$ and it is negative when $t_i>1$.
-Let $t_{\max}=\max\{t_1,t_2\}$ and $t_{\min}=\min\{t_1,t_2\}$ then the right side is negative if $t_i=t_{\min}<1$ and it is positive if $t_i=t_{\max}>1$, hence we get a contradiction. \end{proof} \begin{remark} Assumption \eqref{a.3} is used only in the proof of Lemma \ref{unique critical point}. \end{remark} We point out that
+Thus, the left-hand side \eqref{lhs} in the $i$-th equation is positive if $t_i<1$ and it is negative when $t_i>1$.
+Let $t_{\max}=\max\{t_1,t_2\}$ and $t_{\min}=\min\{t_1,t_2\}$, then the right-hand side is non-positive (and the left-hand side is positive) if $t_i=t_{\min}<1$ and it is non-negative if $t_i=t_{\max}>1$ (and the left-hand side is negative), hence we get a contradiction. \end{proof} \begin{remark} Assumption \eqref{a.3} is needed only in the proof of Lemma \ref{unique critical point}. \end{remark} We point out that

 We set